julian-siebert/julian-siebert/README.md

 help others with their projects.
 As you can see in my activity below, I prefer programming the backend part, of any software.

-Since I despise complicated things that could be more user-friendly, I avoid coding in C/C++.
-Instead, I prefer Rust or any language that allows you to code what you really need without jeopardizing your sanity.
-But even they're not enough for me.
-That's why I've started creating my own programming language Crash.
-I initially began programming in Java, but there were a few aspects of the language that I absolutely detested.
-Unfortunately, I couldn't find a similar alternative.
-Therefore, Crash aims to address everything I disliked about Java and incorporate all the aspects I love from other popular languages.
-Feel free to try it out, when the compiler is finished for compiling some code.

 Some projects of mine can be found on [Zyonic Gitlab](https://gitlab.zyonicsoftware.com/julian-siebert).

 # Contact & Links